ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 Writer Create Example
 ~~~~~~~~~~~~~~~~~~~~~

-The following is a simple Writer Create Example:
+The following is a simple Writer Create example:

 .. code-block:: java